 The consumer price index (CPI) in 1932 was 7.3.
 Statistics Canada uses this CPI value to track inflation on a monthly basis.

-According to Statistics Canada, the dollar experienced an average inflation rate of 3.41% per year.
-Prices in 2017 are 1686.3% higher than prices in 1932.
+According to Statistics Canada consumer price index, the dollar experienced an average inflation rate of 3.41% per year.
+Prices in 2018 are 1693.2% higher than prices in 1932.

 |CPI in 1932||7.3|

 |CPI in 2018||130.9|

 Politics and news often influence economic performance.
 Here's what was happening at the time: